A Persistence-Driven Edit Distance for Trees with Abstract Weights: Edits of Dendrograms

 \subsection{Costs of Edit Operations}

-Now we associate to every edit a cost, that is, a length measure in the space $(\mathcal{G},X)$.
+Now we associate to every edit a cost, that is, a length measure in the space $(\mathcal{T},X)$.
+In light of this interpretation, we will often use the words \virgolette{length} and \virgolette{cost} interchangeably when referring to an edit path.

 The costs of the edit operations are defined as follows: \begin{itemize} \item if, via shrinking, an edge goes from weight $x$ to weight $y$, then the cost of such operation is $d_X(x,y)$; \item for any deletion/insertion of an edge with weight $x$, the cost is equal to $d_X(x,0_X)$; \item the cost of ghosting/splitting operations is always zero.
-This is coherent with the properties of editable spaces: consider a ghosting merging two edges separated by an order two vertex, with $x$ being the weight of one edge, and $y$ the cost of the other.
+This is coherent with the properties of editable spaces: consider a ghosting merging two adjacent edges separated by a degree two vertex, with $x$ being the weight of one edge, and $y$ the cost of the other.
 The total weight of the two edges is the same before and after the ghosting: $\mid d_X(x\odot y,0_X)-d_X(x,0_X)-d_X(y,0_X)\mid =0$. \end{itemize}